cinnamon-bun/waffletone/README.md

 ## Power

-As mentioned above, avoid using very much power or iPads will refuse to connect unless they are also plugged into wall power.
-This means limited LEDs.
-A string of 10 addressable LEDs is too many.
+If your Waffletone draws more than 500mA, iPads will refuse to connect unless they are also plugged into wall power.

-You can somehow change the USB device advertised power consumption in the QMK firmware to make the iPad accept it without wall power.
-[This thread](https://github.com/qmk/qmk_firmware/issues/954) would be a place to start.
+USB devices advertise how much power they want when they're plugged in.
+You can change this in the QMK firmware so that iPads won't complain - otherwise it defaults to 500mA.
+In my firmware below, I added `#define USB_MAX_POWER_CONSUMPTION 100` in the file `keyboards/keebio/bfo9000/keymaps/waffletone/config.h`

 ## MIDI port